jazware/jazco-dev/_posts/2024-09-24-jetstream.md

 _Note: the above instance runs on a $5/mo VPS and is just run by me personally, official public Jetstream instances are coming soon_

-Jetstream converts the CBOR-encoded MST blocks produced by the ATProto firehose and translates them into JSON objects that are easier to interface with using standard tooling available in programming languages.
+Jetstream converts the CBOR-encoded MST blocks produced by the AT Proto firehose and translates them into JSON objects that are easier to interface with using standard tooling available in programming languages.

-Since Repo MSTs only contain records in their leaf nodes, this means Jetstream can drop all of the blocks in an event except for those of the leaf nodes (usually only one per event).
+Since Repo MSTs only contain records in their leaf nodes, this means Jetstream can drop all of the blocks in an event except for those of the leaf nodes, typically leaving only one block per event.

-In reality, this means that Jetstream's JSON firehose is nearly 1/10 the size of the full protocol firehose for the same events.
+In reality, this means that Jetstream's JSON firehose is nearly 1/10 the size of the full protocol firehose for the same events, but lacks the verifiability and signatures included in the protocol-level firehose.

 Jetstream events end up looking something like: